 Considerations of developability-related measurements at the different stages from target evaluation to IND filing.
 DOI: 10.1093/abt/tbac029

 In the traditional antibody discovery paradigm, developability is often treated as a downstream quality control issue, as something to verify once a candidate has been selected for advancement.
 However, a shift in mindset is emerging within the biopharmaceutical industry: developability must be a design principle from the outset.
-This approach integrates manufacturability, stability, safety, and pharmacology into early-stage decision-making, reducing the risk of failure in later stages of development.
+This approach integrates manufacturability, stability, safety, pharmacology, and broader developability properties into early-stage decision-making, reducing the risk of failure in later stages of development for monoclonal antibodies and other antibody therapeutics.

 This perspective supports a broader concept of biopharmaceutical informatics, which promotes data integration and experimental standardization to guide therapeutic development, as described by Bauer et al. (2023).
-While AI plays a supporting role, the emphasis is on the harmonization of computational and experimental workflows to produce reliable, reproducible data from discovery through to development.1
+While AI and machine learning plays a supporting role including the application of AI/ML models and in silico predictive tools, the emphasis is on the harmonization of computational and experimental workflows to produce reliable, reproducible data from discovery through to development, particularly in modern antibody discovery campaigns.1

 2.jpg